Arachnid: Locomotion

 Most arachnids lack extensor muscles in the distal joints of their appendages.
-Spiders and whipscorpions extend their limbs hydraulically using the pressure of their hemolymph.
+Spiders and whip scorpions extend their limbs hydraulically using the pressure of their hemolymph.
 Solifuges and some harvestmen extend their knees by the use of highly elastic thickenings in the joint cuticle.
 Scorpions, pseudoscorpions and some harvestmen have evolved muscles that extend two leg joints (the femur-patella and patella-tibia joints) at once.
 The equivalent joints of the pedipalps of scorpions though, are extended by elastic recoil.

 Physiology

 There are characteristics that are particularly important for the terrestrial lifestyle of arachnids, such as internal respiratory surfaces in the form of tracheae, or modification of the book gill into a book lung, an internal series of vascular lamellae used for gas exchange with the air.
 While the tracheae are often individual systems of tubes, similar to those in insects, ricinuleids, pseudoscorpions, and some spiders possess sieve tracheae, in which several tubes arise in a bundle from a small chamber connected to the spiracle.
 This type of tracheal system has almost certainly evolved from the book lungs, and indicates that the tracheae of arachnids are not homologous with those of insects.

 Further adaptations to terrestrial life are appendages modified for more efficient locomotion on land, internal fertilisation, special sensory organs, and water conservation enhanced by efficient excretory structures as well as a waxy layer covering the cuticle.

 The excretory glands of arachnids include up to four pairs of coxal glands along the side of the prosoma, and one or two pairs of Malpighian tubules, emptying into the gut.
 Many arachnids have only one or the other type of excretory gland, although several do have both.
 The primary nitrogenous waste product in arachnids is guanine.

 Arachnid blood is variable in composition, depending on the mode of respiration.
 Arachnids with an efficient tracheal system do not need to transport oxygen in the blood, and may have a reduced circulatory system.
 In scorpions and some spiders, however, the blood contains haemocyanin, a copper-based pigment with a similar function to haemoglobin in vertebrates.
 The heart is located in the forward part of the abdomen, and may or may not be segmented.
 Some mites have no heart at all.